Accept Sofort payments using our APIs, and build your own payment form to have full control over the look and feel of your checkout page.

 Chargebacks

-- Some banks process transactions with a delay and do not block the funds for an authorized Sofort payment.
-For example, if the shopper completes a Sofort payment on a Saturday, the bank might only process it on Monday.
+• Some banks process transactions with a delay and do not block the funds for an authorized Sofort payment.
+For example, if the shopper completes a Sofort payment on a Saturday, it is possible that the bank doesn't process the payment until Monday.
 If the shopper has withdrawn sufficient funds in the meantime, the payment will fail.

 In these cases, Adyen is not informed that the transaction failed.
 We also don't know whether the bank might still process it later.